KrisieP/Band-Project/README.md

 ### Navigation bar

 * **Plan**
 I want to have a static Nav bar that sticks to the top of the page, when in desktop and tablet view i want the navigation menu to be in a inline list across the nav bar, when in mobile view i want the menu to fall into a hamburger style dropdown menu to help keep the design clean and not over crowded.
-I also want on the left hand side(the opposing side to the nav menu), to have a 'contact us' button to drive users into making an enquiry.
+In mobile when clicking a link i want the hamburger menu to close

 * **Implementation**
 I implemented the navigation bar using Bootstrap which made is responsive to all device sizes.
 I have used CSS to style the navbar to bring it inline with design of the rest of the site.
 I have used Bootstrap to implement the hamburger icon dropdown menu for mobile devices only.
+I had to implement custom JS to have the mobile menu dissapear when clicking a menu item.

 * **Test**
 To test the navigation bar, I have click all the links to make sure it works properly.
-I have also opened the website in various browers (safari, google chrome, mozilla firefox) to make sure it works on all browsers and devices.
+I have also opened the website in various browers (google chrome, mozilla firefox, edge) to make sure it works on all browsers and devices.
-On mobile the navigation transformed into the hamburger sign with a dropdown menu.
+On mobile the navigation transformed into the hamburger sign with a dropdown menu and dissapears when a menu item is clicked.

 * **Result**
 The Nav Bar works as it should on browsers tested and is responsive on varying device screen sizes.